JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager(BDDAD)/usbd10/Readme_usbd02.md

-# USBD02 - Relational model (logical level).
+# USBD10 - Update Relational model (logical level).

 ### 1. User Story Description

-> As a Product Owner, I want the relational model to be created (logical level).
+> As a Product Owner, I want an updated relational data model of the system / logical and physical level)

 ### 2. Customer Specifications and Clarifications